Do Pitbull Puppies’ Coat Change Color As They Grow?

 You can learn why tri-colored dogs are rare and expensive in this guide to the tri-colored American bullies.

 The main reason for color change in dogs is simply the natural aging process.
-Though some factors might affect a dog’s coat color such as:
+Additionally, some other factors might affect a dog’s coat color such as:

 - Medications